 Ceropegia armandii Rauh

 Ceropegia armandii is a succulent perennial with slender stems that arise from a small tuber and climb into shrubs and trees or spread on the ground.
-It has fibrous roots which develop where the stems touch the ground.
+It has fibrous roots that develop where the stems touch the ground.
 The stems are grey, flecked with bronze, lizard-like, 4-sided and with opposite, conical tubercles, each tipped with an early-falling, scale-like leaf.
-The flower have a short corolla tube with a narrow neck and five pale green linear lobes with a dark violet base, forming an egg-shaped up to 0.5 inch (1.2 cm) tall, pallid green with darker vertical veining.
+The flowers have a short corolla tube with a narrow neck and five pale green linear lobes with a dark violet base, forming an egg-shaped up to 0.5 inches (1.2 cm) tall, pallid green with darker vertical veining.
 The lobes are purple at the base.
 The fruit is a twin follicle up to 6 inches (15 cm) long.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).